 The jewels of the Andes—hummingbirds—feature heavily; fantastic feeder set-ups allow excellent photographic opportunities of these “winged gems.”
 And while hummingbirds are undoubtedly a front and center feature of this tour, they are also be accompanied by many other colorful tropical birds, including an assortment of tanagers, toucans, trogons, woodpeckers, and even the incredible and vivid scarlet Andean Cock-of-the-rock.

-- Begin your trip with a visit to the stunning Antisana Volcano; scenery and pentiful Carunculated Carara steal the show
+- Start your trip with a visit to the stunning Antisana Volcano; scenery and pentiful Carunculated Carara steal the show

-- Shoot images of Sword-billed Hummingbird, Collared Inca, Chestnut-breasted Coronet, and White-bellied Woodstar at Guango Lodge’s feeders
+- Discover Sword-billed Hummingbird, Collared Inca, Chestnut-breasted Coronet, and White-bellied Woodstar at Guango Lodge’s feeders

 - Spend four days exploring and photographing from Sachatamia Lodge near Mindo

-- Work from hides and blinds, taking images of beauties like Masked Trogon and Rufous Motmot
+- Shoot from hides and blinds, taking images of beauties like Masked Trogon and Rufous Motmot

-- Practice your macro photography on colorful frogs and lizards, best done at night
+- Work on your macro photography on colorful frogs and lizards, best done at night

 - Visit Yanacocha to see Scarlet-bellied and Black-chested Mountain-Tanagers, Shining Sunbeam, Great Sapphirewing, and more

-- Experience four full days in the Amazon, based out of the lovely Sani Lodge; explore by boat, on foot, and from their massive observation tower—highly recommended!
+- Enjoy four full days in the Amazon, based out of the lovely Sani Lodge; explore by boat, on foot, and from their massive observation tower—highly recommended!